A BRIEF HISTORY OF TOILETS

 In the Middle Ages wealthy people might use rags to wipe their behinds.
 Ordinary people often used a plant called common mullein or woolly mullein.

 In 1596 Sir John Harrington invented a flushing lavatory with a cistern.
 However the idea failed to catch on.
 People continued to use chamber pots or cess pits, which were cleaned by men called gong farmers.
 (In the 16th century a toilet was called a jakes).

 However in 1775 Alexander Cumming was granted a patent for a flushing lavatory.
 Joseph Brahmah made a better design in 1778.

 Thomas Crapper did not invent the flushing toilet.
 That is a Historical Myth.

 However flushing toilets were a luxury at first and they did not become common till the late 19th century.
 Also popular in the 19th century were earth closets.
 An earth closet was a box of granulated clay over a pan.
 When you pulled lever clay covered the contents of the pan.
 In rural areas flushing lavatories did not replace earth closets until the early 20th century.

 In the early 19th century working class homes often did not have their own toilet and had to share one.
 Sometimes you had to queue to use it.

 In the 19th century toilet pans were made of porcelain.
 They were usually decorated, embossed or painted with attractive colors.
 Seats were of wood and cisterns were often emptied by pulling a chain.
 At first toilet bowls were boxed in but the first pedestal toilet bowl was made in 1884.
-Meanwhile the vacant/engaged bolt for public toilets was patented in 1883.
+Meanwhile the vacant/engaged bolt for public toilets was patented in 1883 by a Mr Ashwell.